Catharanthus trichophyllus (Baker) Pichon

 Bloom Time: From summer to frost

 Catharanthus trichophyllus is a perennial herb that grows up to 3.3 feet (1 m) tall.
-It contains a white latex.
-The stems and branches are squared, winged, and reddish or purplish.
-The oppositely arranged leaves have hairy, pointed oval blades up to 3.4 inches (8.5 cm) long.
+It contains white latex.
+The stems and branches are reddish or purplish, squared, and winged.
+The oppositely arranged leaves have hairy, pointed, oval, up to 3.4 inches (8.5 cm) long blades.
 They are each accompanied by several stipules.
 Flowers occur singly or in pairs in the leaf axils.
 The calyx is up to 0.4 inches (1 cm) long and has five long, narrow lobes.
-The corolla has a tubular throat up to 0.8 inches (2 cm) long, opening into five lobes each up to 0.7 inches (1.8 cm) long.
+The corolla has a tubular, up to 0.8 inches (2 cm) long throat opening into five lobes, each up to 0.7 inches (1.8 cm) long.
 The flowers may be white, pink, red, or purple, with yellowish centers.
-It has an unpleasant scent.
-The fruit is a pair of greenish or purplish follicles up to 2.8 inches (7 cm) long.
+They have an unpleasant scent.
+Fruits are pairs of greenish or purplish, up to 2.8 inches (7 cm) long follicles.
 Each contains 10 to 20 seeds.

 How to Grow and Care

 Madagascar Periwinkle is native to Madagascar but is cultivated and naturalized in most of the tropical world and warmer climates in the United States.
-It can be found in a variety of woodland, forest, and grassland locales, but one of its primary uses is a bedding plant in highway medians or commercial landscapes.
+It can be found in various woodland, forest, and grassland locales, but one of its primary uses is a bedding plant in highway medians or commercial landscapes.
 Madagascar Periwinkle also makes a striking clumping plant for home gardens as ground cover, in beddings or edgings, or containers.